Understanding 3D prints through touch

 It is important not to have clammy or sweaty hands/fingers because they will stick and grip when you are trying to feel smoothly along a surface.

-A light touch allows you to move up and over things easily without getting snagged or hurt on protruding parts.
+A light touch allows for moving up and over things easily without getting snagged or hurt on protruding parts.

 If a student needs encouragement to tactually explore the model, then hand-over-hand or hand-under-hand techniques may be considered.